What somatic therapy refers to

 Combining them

-Many of the best outcomes for trauma-tinged sexual issues come from a combination: ongoing somatic therapy with a clinician for the trauma layer, plus daily tantric practice for the contemplative and re-sensitization layer.
-The two reinforce each other when held by a coordinated team.
+The combination that produces the strongest outcomes for trauma-tinged sexual issues, in our clinical consultants' view, is: ongoing somatic therapy (SE or SP) with a credentialed practitioner for the trauma layer, plus daily tantric practice for the contemplative and developmental layer.
+The two reinforce each other when properly sequenced and held by a coordinated team.